Skip to main content

 Context

-Our Terraform will require the use of at least the aws and kubernetes providers, with EKS infrastructure resources defined via aws and in-cluster resources and configuration defined via kubernetes.
-As the kubernetes provider requires arguments that are determined from AWS resource outputs, a naïve implementation would look something like this:
+Our Terraform will require the use of at least the aws and kubernetes providers.
+Elastic Kubernetes Service (EKS) infrastructure resources will get defined with the aws provider, and in-cluster resources and configuration will get defined with the kubernetes provider.
+The kubernetes provider requires arguments that are dependent on AWS resource outputs, so a naïve implementation would look like this:

 provider "aws" {